Workshop on Public Appointments

 If you are interested in attending a workshop you can register your interest by contacting us by e-mail at email@example.com or by telephone on 028 9052 4820.
 You can see what previous attendees had to say on our workshop testimonials.

-Workshops are normally held at the Commissioner’s office at:Annexe B, Dundonald House,
+Workshops are normally held in the NICSSA Pavilion at the following address.

 If you would like to discuss holding a workshop in your area please contact us.